msolomon/argo/argo-js/README.md

-## cedar-js
+## argo-js

-cedar-js is the reference implementation of Cedar.
+argo-js is the reference implementation of Argo.

 It includes a suite of test data that should be usable from other implementations (even in other languages).